Epsom: Toponymy

 The first written record of a settlement at Epsom dates from the 10th century, when its name is given as Ebesham.
-It appears in Domesday Book of 1086 as Evesham and in subsequent surviving documents as Ebbesham and Ebesam (12th century), Epsam (15th century), Ebbisham and Epsham (16th century) and Epsome (17th century).
+It appears in the Domesday Book of 1086 as Evesham and in subsequent surviving documents as Ebbesham and Ebesam (12th century), Epsam (15th century), Ebbisham and Epsham (16th century) and Epsome (17th century).
 The first known use of the modern spelling Epsom is from 1718.

 The name "Epsom" is thought to derive from that of a Saxon landowner, either as Ebba's ham or Ebbi's ham (where ham means home or settlement).
 Alternatively the name may come from ebbe, the Old English word for "flow", which may reference an intermittent stream or spring in the area.

 The first surviving record of land at Horton is from a charter of 1178, in which the modern spelling is used.
 It is also recorded as Hortune (1263) and Hortone (1325).
 The name is thought to derive from the Old English words horh and tun and is generally agreed to mean a "muddy farm".